 Try the Local Food and Drink

-Many popular dishes share a resemblance to Germany favorites.
-Tarte Flambee is a thin pizza type crust with bacon and onions.
+Many popular dishes share a resemblance to German favorites.
+Tarte Flambee is a thin pizza-type crust with bacon and onions.
 The German version is called flammküchen which has an even thinner crust.
 There are traditional dishes with meat and potatoes.

 I always recommend dipping into a pastry (pâtisserie) shop to try something delicious.
 My personal favorites are macarons, in all flavors.

 Check out this hummingbird hawk moth.
 At first, I was certain it was a hummingbird, but at closer inspection I realized that with the long mouth sticking way out there was no way that this was a hummingbird.

 It is so named because it really resembles the hummingbird.
 It even moved around like a hummingbird, fluttering from flower to flower.